andytoh78/MarketBasketAnalysis/eclat.md

-# **Apriori Algorithm**
+# **Eclat Algorithm**
 ---

-The Apriori algorithm,  introduced by R. Agrawal and R. Srikant in 1994, is a classic algorithm in data mining used for mining frequent itemsets and discovering association rules in a database.
-This page aims to provide an overview of the Apriori algorithm, its method, key parameters, advantages, limitations, and a basic implementation guide using Python.
+The Eclat (Equivalence Class Transformation) algorithm is another classic data mining algorithm used for mining frequent itemsets and discovering association rules in a database.
+It differs from the Apriori algorithm in terms of its methodology and efficiency.
+This page aims to provide an overview of the Eclat algorithm, its method, key parameters, advantages, limitations, and a basic implementation guide using Python.

 **${\color{yellow}\textsf{METHOD}}$**
 ---
-The Apriori algorithm operates by identifying frequent itemsets in a dataset and then extending them to larger itemsets, provided they appear sufficiently frequently in the database.
-It explores the itemset space in a breadth-first manner.
-Initially, it identifies frequent itemsets of size 1, then uses these to generate candidate itemsets of size 2, and so on, progressively increasing the size of itemsets and checking their support.
+The Eclat algorithm employs a depth-first search strategy to find frequent itemsets in a dataset.
+Instead of generating candidate itemsets as in Apriori, Eclat uses a **${\color{yellow}\textsf{vertical data format to represent transactions}}$**.
+It maintains an index structure, often called the **${\color{yellow}\textsf{tidset}}$**, which records the transactions in which each item appears.
+Eclat then recursively combines frequent itemsets by **${\color{yellow}\textsf{intersecting their tidsets}}$**.
+This approach eliminates the need for candidate generation, making it efficient for mining frequent itemsets in large databases.

 >[!Note]
 >A key principle of Apriori is that **${\color{yellow}\textsf{a subset of a frequent itemset must also be frequent}}$**.
 For instance, if the itemset {A, B, C} is frequent, it implies that all of its subsets, such as {A, B}, {A, C}, {B, C}, {A}, {B}, and {C}, must also be frequent.
 This is because any transaction containing {A, B, C} also contains all its subsets.
 This principle efficiently reduces the number of support calculations needed and speeds up the discovery of association rules in large datasets.